maximilionus/interform/docs/general.rst

 Module Hierarchy
 --------------------------------
-- ``configurio`` - Contains main language parsers and module meta information imports for easy access.
+- ``interform`` - Contains main language parsers and module meta information imports for easy access.
     - ``core`` - Realisation of basic features, that will be inherited and used in other modules.
     - ``meta`` - Meta information, like version, author, etc.
     - ``configs`` - Subpackage with realisation of main features for different languages